FAQs About QuiBids

-Quibids is a humungous penny auction Website; it is larger than any other penny auction Website on the planet.
+QuiBids is a large penny auction penny auctions website.
+It is larger than any other penny auction Website on the planet.
 If you haven’t yet heard about this phenomenon, you will be gob smacked by the amount of media coverage it has received – from places like Wired, Time, and Oprah magazine.
-Quibids is a big deal.
+QuiBids is a big deal.

-Does it really cost only 60 cents to place a bid at Quibids?
+Is it 60 cents to place a bid at QuiBids?

-It does – and it doesn’t.
-A new bidder, one who has just signed up at the Quibids Website, must buy a beginning package of bids, which means spending 60 dollars for 100 bids.
-Have a look at our onsite QuiBids stats to see just what most users end up paying for each item auctioned off on quibids.
+It is – and it isn’t.
+A new bidder, one who has just signed up at the QuiBids’ Website, must buy a beginning package of bids, which means spending 60 dollars for 100 bids.
+Have a look at our onsite QuiBids stats to see just what most users end up paying for each item auctioned off on Quibids.

 Once you have shrugged off your newbie cape, you still have to buy bids in bulk; 40 bids will cost you 24 dollars, 300 bids will cost you 180 dollars and so on.
 The more bids you buy, the cheaper each individual bid is.

-Quibid products are new and will arrive at your door in the original packaging and with all relevant warranties, should you win an auction.
-Their official Website notes that their products are overstock surpluses, wholesale stock, stock from warehouses that are closing down and the like.
+Products auctioned off at QuiBids are new and will arrive at your door in the original packaging and with all relevant warranties.
+Their official website notes that their products are overstock surpluses, wholesale stock, stock from warehouses that are closing down and the like.

 Some bidders are not satisfied with their manual dexterity and they use what are called Bid-O-Matic tools.
 These tools automatically place bids on behalf of their users.
 If you notice that a bidder is bidding with speed that seems beyond a human’s ability, stop bidding.
 You can start up again if the bidder suddenly slows down, she may have run out of bids.

-Can you buy a product even though you lost the auction?
+Can I buy a product even though I lost the auction?

-Can I trust Quibids to ship me my hard-won product?
+Can I trust QuiBids to ship my hard won product?

 There are penny auctions at Quibid, meaning that it costs you a penny to place a bid; though there are other auctions that cost 5, 10, or 20 cents per bid: obviously, it is cheaper to stick to the real penny auctions.
 It seems that you do have to sign up at the Quibid Website to check out which auctions are true penny auctions and which are not.

-If you type “Quibids” into Google or your go-to search engine, you will find countless articles, blog posts and ads about this mammoth Website.
-You will find that not all Quibid users are happy about their experiences at the penny auction Website, though you will find that some users cannot contain their pleasure.
+If you search “QuiBids” online, you’ll find countless articles, blog posts, and ads.
+While not all players are happy with their experiences on quibids.com, the majority cannot contain their pleasure.
 What is the real deal?

-If you have some money to spare, and you like a bargain, and you like the excitement of bidding at an auction, of not knowing whether you will win the prize you so want but being thrilled at the prospect you might, Quibids may be for you.
-The trick is not to throw money at Quibids auctions in a haphazard way but to choose you battles, go after only what you really want and do all that you can to get it.
+If you have some money to spare, like a bargain, the excitement of auctions, QuiBids may be perfect for you.
+The trick is not to throw money at QuiBids auctions in a haphazard way.
+Choose your battles wisely and follow a consistent strategy.
 Happy bidding.
-For more information on Quibids don’t forget to check Wikipedia.org and Forbes.com
+For more information on QuiBids, don’t forget to check out Wikipedia.org and Forbes.com